willkg/socorro-zero/docs/arch_collector.rst

 Crashmover process
 ------------------

 The crashmover process monitors the local filesystem for new crashes.

+In production, it uses the following prefixes in consul: ``socorro/common`` and ``socorro/crashmover``.

 For each crash, it does the following:

 1. saves the crash to S3 as a "raw_crash"
 2. (ACCEPT-only) tosses the crash id in the "socorro.normal" rabbitmq queue for